jacksliwoski/mailshield-package/mailshield-backend/README.md

-# MailShield Core (Backend)
+# 🛡️ MailShield Core (Backend)

-MailShield Core is a serverless email security engine that uses **Amazon Bedrock (Nova Pro)** and **Comprehend Medical** to detect Phishing, PHI (Protected Health Information), and Brand Impersonation.
+MailShield Core is the **serverless email security engine** for the MailShield Platform.
+It leverages **Amazon Bedrock (Nova Pro)** and **Amazon Comprehend Medical** to provide real-time detection of Phishing, PHI (Protected Health Information), and Brand Impersonation attempts.

+---

-## 🚀 Easy Install (CloudShell)
+## 🚀 Easy Deployment (AWS CloudShell)

-You can deploy this entire system directly from your browser without installing anything on your computer.
+You can deploy this entire serverless system directly into your AWS account from your browser without needing to install any tools on your local machine.

 1. Log in to your **AWS Console**.
-2. Open **CloudShell** (Terminal icon in the top right header).
+2. Open **CloudShell** by clicking the terminal icon (`>_`) in the top-right header.
-3. Run the following commands:
+3. Run the following commands in the CloudShell terminal:

     ```bash
     git clone https://github.com/jacksliwoski/mailshield-backend.git